RWinterburn/PP1/README.md

 To achieve the websites objectives to navigate through the different pages of the website it will need a Navigation bar, I've included a Header with a clickable link to take you back to the main page aswell.
 The website also needs a gallery section to showcase the photographers work with an information bar underneath the gallery section to show what equipment the company has to offer.
 It will also need a contact form for the users to communicate directly with the owner to organise a photo shoot.
 Package cards will also be created to show the user what different packages the company has on offer.

 The information will be displayed on the dark background elements to make it stand out from the main background image of the website.
-The main design for the website will have the font color in #fff and background elements in rgba(26, 24, 21, 0.733) to make the text stand out and be visually appealing the main body of the page will feature an image taken by the photographer to make it more streamlined for the companies purpose.
+The main design for the website will have the font color in #fff (white) and background elements in rgba(26, 24, 21, 0.733) (Dark black) to make the text stand out and be visually appealing the main body of the page will feature an image taken by the photographer to make it more streamlined for the companies purpose.
 The main font will be "poppins" because that is a common and nice font family.
 For the mobile design all content will be centered so it is an easy scrollable experience for the user and the desktop page will be more spaced out between elements so the seperate content can breathe a little.